Reporting a Dog Bite - What Happens Next

 What Counts as a Dog "Bite" Under California Law?

-Contrary to its moniker, a dog bite will be considered as such even if the bite does not penetrate the skin and draw blood.
-For instance, a case in California involved a worker falling from his ladder after a dog bites the cuffs of his pants, causing him to fall and sustain injuries.
+Contrary to its name, a dog bite is legally recognized as such even if it does not break the skin or draw blood.
+In California, for example, there have been cases where dog bites resulted in injuries without any visible wounds.
+One notable incident involved a worker who fell from a ladder after a dog bit the cuffs of his pants, causing him to lose balance and sustain injuries.

 Section 3342 of the Civil Code defines the liability of California dog owners and the scope of their dog's liability (i.e. how far the liability will extend).
 Under this section, dog owners are liable for the following: